aviv943/LegionSolver2/README.md

 ## Credits
 - Original Legion Solver by Xenogent of Bera
 - Legion Solver v2 upgrade by Aviv943
-- Special thanks to all contributors and the MapleStory community

-## License
-This project is licensed under the ISC License - see the LICENSE file for details.

 ## Contact
 If you have questions or feedback, please open an issue on the GitHub repository.